What are food allergies or intolerances?

 Food allergies are the result of over-sensitivity of the immune system to certain ingredients in food.
 Food allergies are more severe than food intolerances.

-How to manage food allergy in dogs
+How to manage food allergy in cats

 Hydrolysed peptides are too small to link receptors, hence they do not trigger release of histamine and cause allergic signs.

 Hydrolysation reduces protein molecules to a size that doesn’t cause a reaction but leaves their nutritional value intact.
 The level of hydrolysation is measured in units called daltons, and the lower the number the better.
-The protein molecules in ordinary dog food are around 12,000 daltons in size.
+The protein molecules in ordinary cat food are around 12,000 daltons in size.
 Proteins as small as 4,500 daltons have been known to cause allergic reactions.
 The major part of the protein in Hill’s™ Prescription Diet™ z/d™ ULTRA, a highly hydrolysed nutrition, is smaller than 3,000 daltons.

 A novel protein is one that your cat has probably not eaten before.
 The receptor molecules in her body are therefore not sensitised to it, so it is unlikely to cause an allergic reaction.
 Hill’s Prescription Diet d/d™, for example, uses proteins from venison.